Azure/iotedge/test/README.md

 The steps above are for ubuntu 18.04.
 See [Install the Microsoft Build of the OpenJDK](https://docs.microsoft.com/en-us/java/openjdk/install) for information on how to install on other platforms.

 ##### Setup access to Microsoft installation packages
-In particular, make sure to prepare your machine to access the Microsoft installation packages. *The steps to do this are listed below for your convenience.
-Again, please look at the section in the linked document for your os/arch combination if it is different from ubuntu18.04/amd64*
+Prepare your machine to access the Microsoft installation packages.
+The steps to do this are listed below for your convenience. *Again, please look at the section in the linked document for your os/arch combination if it is different from ubuntu18.04/amd64*

 _TODO: Access to Microsoft installation packages is required as this codebase depends on aziot-identity-service.
-Resolve this dependency by building from the identity service's code repo_
+Resolve this dependency by building from the identity service's code repository_

 ~~~sh
 # Setup the repository information